Table Of Contents

 Hours: 10 a.m.-4 p.m.
 (Tuesday-Sunday).

-Thanks to the #DomenicalMuseo initiative, you can visit some of Rome’s major historical attractions for free every first Sunday of the month:
+Thanks to the #DomenicalMuseo initiative, renewed also in 2025, you can visit some of Rome’s main historical attractions for free every first Sunday of the month:

 Address: Colosseum Square, 1.